willcrichton/rust-book/src/ch19-05-advanced-functions-and-closures.md

 directly.
 In most cases where you might want to return a trait, you can instead use the concrete type that implements the trait as the return type of the function.
-However, you can’t do that with closures because they don’t have a concrete type that is returnable; you’re not allowed to use the function pointer `fn` as a return type, for example.
+However, you can’t do that with closures because they don’t have a concrete type that is returnable.

 The following code tries to return a closure directly, but it won’t compile: